 Medical debts and charges are amongst the error filled consumer debts, making them ripe to dispute under fair debt and fair credit laws.
 These accounts meet the FDCPA’s definition of a “debt:” a consumer’s obligation to pay money arising out of a transaction in which the money, property, insurance, or services are primarily for personal, family, or household purposes.”
 This legal conclusion gives you rights and options with regard to your medical debts.

 Medical bills on your credit report can hamper your ability to borrow money or gain employment, and you can be sued for the debt, which could result in a debt collection lawsuit, wage garnishment or bank levy.
 Ignoring the debt won’t make it go away, and it could make the situation worse.

 If a medical debt you dispute in any way is on your credit report or being collected, contact a consumer protection attorney and see if you are entitled to relief or compensation.

 Medical Bill Disputes

 Medical debts are generally considered closed-ended credit contracts with a definite pay-off time limit.
-Unless you have a separate agreement medical debts are usually payable at the time services are rendered or in some cases within 30 days.
-Check your State’s Statute of Limitations (SoL) before you pay anything or simply ask a free consumer lawyer if the debt is even collectible.
+Unless you have a separate agreement, medical debts are usually payable at the time services are rendered or in some cases within 30 days.
+This means the date of default begins quickly after services are rendered.
+Check your state’s statute of limitations (SoL) before you pay anything, or simply ask a free consumer lawyer if the debt is even collectible.